 This same procedure also works great on diesel engines.
 Reading and comparing exhaust temperatures can help to identify weak cylinders and diesel injector problems.

-On 1980 and older vehicles with two-way converters the difference should be at least 100 degrees F. But on 1981 and newer vehicles with three-way converters the difference may only be 20 to 30 degrees.
+On older vehicles with two-way converters the difference should be at least 100 degrees F. But on 1981 and newer vehicles with three-way converters the difference may only be 20 to 30 degrees because computer-controlled engines normally run very clean.
 No difference in temperature indicates a defective converter or no air from the air pump (check the air pump diverter valve & plumbing).
 An increase of 500 degrees or more indicates converter overheating due to a rich fuel condition (check the fuel system) or misfiring spark plugs or compression leaks.

-The Raynger ST noncontact thermometer can be used to diagnose certain brake problems, such as overheating and pulling.
+You can use your infrared thermometer to diagnose certain brake problems, such as overheating and pulling.
 A difference side-to-side in front brake temperatures after stopping may indicate dragging or sticking calipers.
+Many race car teams use an infrared thermometer to check brake and tire temperatures to chck brake balance and tire loading.